andrekovac/react-hooks-workshop/sections/useImperativeHandle.md

     - It contains a customized input field.
     - Example taken and adapted from [this StackOverFlow reply](https://stackoverflow.com/a/57006787/3210677).

-- Another example: You might want to customize the `measureInWindow` property of an `input` so measure a wrapper around it instead of the input field itself.
+- Another example: You might want to customize the `measureInWindow` property of an `input` to measure a wrapper around it instead of the input field itself.